Leveraging existing analysis codes to streamline optimization tasks

 Most of the code is written in standard Fortran programming language, so it is easy to upgrade and incorporate new optimization technologies.

 Current commercial design and optimization tools are limited to specific sets of disciplines and are largely based on a single fidelity approach.
 Aircraft designs are predominantly developed using a manual trial-and-error approach, which slows down the design process considerably.
-The Dryden- developed tool greatly increases the speed of optimization by calculating the effects of parameter variation and displaying the optimal parameter.
+The Armstrong- developed tool greatly increases the speed of optimization by calculating the effects of parameter variation and displaying the optimal parameter.
 The tool also allows for multiple engineers to input constraints and parameters at the same time, reducing the need to alternately optimize two disciplines separately.
 Finally, the tool allows engineers to test a large number of unbiased parameters, leading to solutions they may not typically consider.

 This technology is part of NASA's Innovative Partnerships Office, which seeks to transfer technology into and out of NASA to benefit the space program and U.S. industry.
 NASA invites companies to consider licensing the Object-Oriented Optimization Tool (DRC-010-013).